On Clarity in Performance Reporting

 • accountability aligns with authority

-• inspectability is absorbed by design, not negotiated ad hoc
+• inspectability is carried by design, not negotiated ad hoc

 Without governance clarity, clarity itself becomes risky.